unhjaden/comp698-final/README.md

 6. Add main.go and main_test.go to local Git repo by running **git add main.go** followed by **git add main_test.go**
 7. Run **git commit -m "added .go files to run initial hello world app"** to commit these changes to the initial-hello-world branch
 8. Push most recent changes to Git repo using **git push origin initial-hello-world**.
 Sign in with Github account if necessary.
-9. Go back into comp698-final repository on Github and initialize a Pull Request by clicking “New Pull Request”
+9. Go back into comp698-final repository on Github and initialize a Pull Request by clicking "New Pull Request"
         * Compare master branch to initial-hello-world
         * Click Merge Pull Request
         * Click Confirm Merge